What is the Pupil Premium Plus?

 Children and young people will be eligible as soon as they enter care; Pupil Premium Plus must be used to improve outcomes and raise attainment of the looked after child.

-The Virtual School Headteacher is responsible for making sure there are effective arrangements in place for allocating Pupil Premium Plus funding to benefit children looked after by Buckinghamshire County Council, wherever they are placed.
+The Virtual School Headteacher is responsible for making sure there are effective arrangements in place for allocating Pupil Premium Plus funding to benefit children looked after by us wherever they are placed.

 How the grant is to be used must be clearly identified in each young person’s Personal Education Plan (PEP) in consultation with the designated teacher and the social worker, plus contributions from the carer and other relevant professionals considering the views of the carer and the child.

 Children adopted from care and the Pupil Premium Plus

 From April 2015 all children in provision funded by the local authority who were adopted from local authority care or who have left care under a special guardianship or care arrangements order (formally known as a residence order), will attract the Pupil Premium Plus.
 Funding will be paid directly to schools for those children between Reception and Year 11.